lukasparsons/thread-pullers-wiki/docs/Help.md

 However, feel free to share your notes with me through discord (just drag and drop the file into chat) or email them to me at lukascparsons@gmail.com.

 ### Q: What is markdown?
 Markdown is simple once you use it a little bit.
-It is simply a way of taking notes that make them automatically look aesthetically pleasing and structured.
+Simply put, it is a way of taking notes that makes them automatically look aesthetically pleasing and structured.
 I'm using it right now!
 I'll provide a couple examples:
 ```
 # This is a heading
 ## This is a smaller heading (you can keep going up until ######)